astroboyhimanshu/astroboyhimanshu/README.md

 ### Hi there 👋 I am Himanshu

-🌟 Passionate Sodtware Development Engineer | Specializing in React.js, Nest.js, MongoDB, AWS, and Git, complemented by Strong DSA Skills (C++ and Java) 🚀 🚀
+🌟 Passionate Sodtware Engineer | Specializing in React.js, Nest.js, MongoDB, AWS, and Git, complemented by Strong DSA Skills (C++ and Java) 🚀 🚀

-🔭 As a dedicated Software Development Engineer (SDE-1) intern (Full Stack), I'm committed to crafting secure and user-centric web applications.
+🔭 As a dedicated Software Engineer (SWE-1), I'm committed to crafting secure and user-centric web applications.
 Proficient in a range of technologies including React.js, Nest.js,   MongoDB, AWS, and Git, I've cultivated my skills through hands-on experience and continuous learning.

 🌱 My solid foundation in Data Structures and Algorithms (DSA), demonstrated by solving over 800 problems on LeetCode, underscores my analytical prowess and problem-solving abilities.